roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-02 ****** bydawn1958© "Geez, woman those are the nicest tits I've seen and I bet they taste just as good," he told Kerri without stopping his assault.
+"Geez, woman those are the nicest tits I've seen and I bet they taste just as good," he told Kerri without stopping his assault.
 He began undoing the skirt and soon it was hanging loosely around her waist, waiting for a tiny assist before the garment fell.
 The striptease happened in slow-motion, as Kerri watched the woolen fabric drape around her flared hips and then slowly slide down the silky path to the floor.

  Kerri couldn't believe she had worn a garter belt and stockings today of all days because they made her appear sexier.
 She reasoned it was a practical way to dress, as she could wear nylons and still not have the tight constraints of pantyhose.
 Ward took a pace back to admire the most adorable sight and he marveled at how erotic the garters made his teach look.
 His pause was brief.
 "You are the sexiest professor in the college... in any college.
 How would you like for this student to fuck your little pussy," he asked?